 •Manages, guides, develops and trains staff under his/her supervision.

 •Fosters teamwork and communication among staff in the Unit/Section and across organizational boundaries.

 •Represents the Organization at inter-agency meetings, seminars, etc. on substantive-related issues.

-Advanced university degree (Master’s degree or equivalent) in business or public administration, economics, law, social development, environment or related area.
-A first-level university degree in the above fields in combination with two additional years of qualifying experience may be accepted in lieu of the advanced university degree.
+Advanced university degree (Master’s degree or equivalent) in transport, economics, management, law or related area is required.
+A relevant first-level university degree in the above fields in combination with two additional years of qualifying experience may be accepted in lieu of the advanced university degree.

 Qualified applicants may be evaluated through a competency-based interview and/or other assessment methods.

 Staff members are subject to the authority of the Secretary-General and to assignment by him or her.
 In this context, all staff are expected to move periodically to new functions in their careers in accordance with established rules and procedures.